 A supply caddy that has a large opening on one side of the handle and then smaller compartments on the other side works best.
-Then, your homeschooler has space to carry a notebook, sketchpad, and books on the big side and a place for their pencils, crayons, glue, etc. on the other side.
+Then, your homeschooler has space to carry a notebook, sketchpad, and books on the big side and a place for their pencils, crayons, glue, tempera paint, etc. on the other side (for creative projects).

 One last thing before we answer what supplies do I need for homeschooling in more detail…